ahuh/docker-torrent-factory/README.md

 Other docker compose files are available :
 * The `docker-compose-configurator.yml` file is provided to deploy a **Configurator** service, that you may optionally use to automatically configure each service to work together.
 This one is a "one-shot" process: you may launch it one time before launching the main docker-compose file, in order to generate the configuration files for each service (not possible for Radarr: must be manually configured in web UI).
 Note that you still can configure each service with the dedicated web UI (Medusa, Radarr, etc) to do additional settings.
-* The `docker-compose-monitor.yml` file is provided to deploy a **Portainer** service that you may use to monitor and manage your docker environment with a web UI, and a **Watchtower** service that automatically updates docker images and containers.
+* The `docker-compose-monitor.yml` file is provided to deploy a **Portainer** service that you may use to monitor and manage your docker environment with a web UI.

 ## 2) Features
 * **VPN integration** to secure peer-to-peer downloads and uploads